JohnArcher/vscode-hollywood-mal/README.md

 ## Support

-If this extension is helpful to you and you want to support me feel to [buy me a coffee](ko-fi.com/johnarcher) or send a tip [via PayPal](paypal.me/cptjohnarcher).
+If this extension is helpful to you and you want to support me feel free to [buy me a coffee](ko-fi.com/johnarcher) or send a tip [via PayPal](paypal.me/cptjohnarcher).

-If you find a bug and want to see a feature added, please fill an [Issue on the GitHub page](https://github.com/JohnArcher/vscode-hollywood-mal/issues).
+If you find a bug or want to see a feature added, please fill an [Issue on the GitHub page](https://github.com/JohnArcher/vscode-hollywood-mal/issues).
 I try my best to improve this extension.

 ## TODOs / Future